Neptune statue gets T-shirt in Polish protest campaign

-GDANSK, Poland, Aug 10 (Reuters) - A famous Gdansk statue of the sea god Neptune has become the latest Polish landmark to be dressed up in a T-shirt with the slogan ‘Constitution’, part of a stealth campaign by protesters who accuse the government of eroding the rule of law.
+GDANSK, Poland (Reuters) - A famous Gdansk statue of the sea god Neptune has become the latest Polish landmark to be dressed up in a T-shirt with the slogan ‘Constitution’, part of a stealth campaign by protesters who accuse the government of eroding the rule of law.

 Locals and tourists in the northern Polish city were greeted on Friday morning by the strange sight of the trident-wielding deity in a fresh white T-shirt above his uncovered bronze legs.